jaygmehta/jaygmehta.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Two weeks at ICT Mumbai for the MTTS-2024 Summer Program
+Two weeks at ICT Mumbai for the MTTS-2024 Summer Program.